 Please click here for stains and paint swatches.

 Actual Colours may vary from the colour on your screen.
-Maple stains are on Regular Maple, Wormy Maple and Brown Maple will appear very similar colour wise.
-Rustic texture is not available on all pieces.
+Maple stains are on Regular Maple unless otherwise noted.
+Wormy Maple and Brown Maple will appear very similar colour wise.
+Please note rustic textures are limited to specific pieces we as you inquire if the builder is able to produce a rustic texture on a typically smooth item.

 Two Tone Finishing